Please note that not every course listed is offered each year and students should consult STU Self Service for current course offerings.

 This is an introduction to the study of contemporary cultures and languages and to the methods of ethnographic fieldwork.

 ANTH-1023.
-Introduction to Physical Anthropology and Archaeology
+Introduction to Biological Anthropology and Archaeology

 An introduction to the study of humans as a biocultural species.
 The focus of this course is on human evolution, human variation and genetics, nonhuman primates, and the work of physical anthropologists.

 This course overviews cultural diversity throughout the archaeological record, emphasizing cultural change.
 Topics such as adaptation, the development of complex societies, the rise of the state, and the role of archaeology in human history will be discussed.
 Basic archaeological methods, theory, and techniques will be presented.
 Multiple case studies, from different parts of the world, will illustrate how archaeologists recover, describe, and analyze the past.

 Ethnographic and ethnological study of the culture of the Caribbean.
 Prerequisite: ANTH 1013.

 Ethnographic and ethnological study of the culture of South America.
 Prerequisite: ANTH 1013.

 Ethnographic and ethnological study of the culture of the Circumpolar North.
 Prerequisite: ANTH 1013.

 Ethnographic and ethnological study of Indigenous cultures and processes in urban and rural Canada.
 Prerequisite: None, although ANTH 1013 is desirable.